 Although first worn by basketball players, Chuck Taylor All Star shoes quickly became popular among non-athletes.
 Buoyed by musicians and celebrities, this brand has been around since the early 1900s.

-In 2003, Nike bought Converse; the sports apparel giant has manufacturing facilities in dozens of countries, including China, India and Brazil.
+In 2003, Nike bought Converse; and the sports apparel giant has manufacturing facilities in dozens of countries, including China, India and Brazil.

 iPhones and iPads